• Skip to main content

 Make Sure Your Values Align With Your Spending

 To avoid lifestyle inflation, you should align your spending with what you value most out of life.
 For some it may be travel or the ability to be your own boss, for others it may be spending time doing what you love.
-Whatever it may be, it will probably take time and money to achieve, which makes avoiding lifestyle inflation and saving money that much more important.
+Whatever it may be, it will probably take time and money to achieve, which makes avoiding spending and saving money that much more important.

 Most of us are faced with the pressure to ‘keep up with the Joneses’.
 As our society continues to equate success with material possession, having money values that align with your spending is now more important than ever.
 If you equate success with how happy you are with your life and where you want to be financially years down the road, then aligning your money with your values will be easy.
 If not, then your life will always feel like a rat race to save and get ahead financially.